fireship-io/fireship.io/hugo/content/snippets/install-flutterfire.md

 The iOS setup is less tedious and can be completed in one step.

 ### Register and Download the GoogleService-Info.plist
-Click *add your app to iOS* then download the `GoogleService-Info.plist` file into the `ios/Runner/Runner` directory.
+Click *add your app to iOS* then download the `GoogleService-Info.plist` file into the `ios/Runner/Runner` directory from XCode.

 {{< figure src="/img/snippets/flutterfire-ios-add.png" alt="add ios to your flutterfire project" >}}

 ## Troubleshooting